Jearny58/Jearny58.github.io/_posts/2019-08-02-capstone-chronicles-aug-2-2019.md

 ### What does DenseNet have to do with any of this?

 Well, DenseNet takes our convolutional neural network and adds what is called a _dense block_.
-Each block represents a group of layers however this is where things go escalate: each _dense block_ is connected to all previous layers.
-Essentially, this slight tweak allows all the layers to communicate their findings with each other, which is especially useful for deep networks with many layers.

-convolved feature will then be passed into a pooling layer, which is similar to the convolutional layer.
-However, it is describes each section of the image that using a single value (which is usually the max or average of that window).
+These blocks are interconnected with each other, which gives higher layers the ability to reuse features from lower layers.
+In essence, the network is better able to communicate what is important and then leverage it at any particular layer since each dense block is connected with each other.

+While this interconnectedness between layers may at first seem to increase complexity, it was found to actually _reduce_ the number of parameters __and__ increase performance (compared to ResNet). [(Source)](https://www.jeremyjordan.me/convnet-architectures/#densenet)

+So a model architecture that's less complex and offers better performance?
+Sign me up!

+(PS - It was also the same architecture the team at Stanford found to have the best performance during their CheXpert research...)